 Welcome to the Penn State Hershey Neurology residency program!
-The Penn state neurology residency program is a 4 year categorical program.
-Under the leadership of our Chairman, Dr. David Good, we have enjoyed rapid growth over the past eight years.
-The Department is composed of 20 faculty physicians, 3 midlevel providers, 4 faculty with a doctorate degree, and 16 faculty members with joint appointments in Neurology.
+The Penn State neurology residency program is a 4 year categorical program.
+Under the leadership of our Chairman, Dr. David Good, we have enjoyed continued rapid growth over the past years.
+The Department is composed of 31 faculty physicians, 5 midlevel providers, 6 faculty with a doctorate degree, and 16 faculty members with joint appointments in Neurology.
 This is an exciting time for our department.
-Our residency size has increased from two residents per year to four.
-The amount of funding for our research programs has more than tripled in that time.

 In terms of the structure of our department, we have programs in each of the following areas:

 - Neuromuscular disease (including the ALS, MDA and pediatric MDA clinics and an AGCME approved Neuromuscular Fellowship)

 - Epilepsy and clinical neurophysiology (including a Level 4 Epilepsy Center and an ACGME approved Neurophysiology Fellowship).

 - Stroke and vascular neurology (including a Joint Commission certified Comprehensive Stroke Center and an ACGME approved Vascular Neurology Fellowship)

 - Movement disorders (including the Comprehensive Movement Disorders Clinic)

 - Multiple sclerosis and neuroimmunology (including the MS Clinic)